sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

+It can return any valid types described later.
+The return type must be explicitly declared.

 ### Public Functions

 The public function is the interface for calling the contract externally.
 The main logic code contained in the function body can be regarded as a locking script; the function parameters can be regarded as the corresponding unlocking script.
 Miners actually verify the execution results of this combination.

 Now we add an `add` public function to the demo contract, which provides a verification function for the contract whether the input `z` is the sum of two properties `x` and `y`.
+The return type of public methods is `void`.
+The return type need not be explicitly declared.

 ```ts